mkaguilera/mvtx/README.md

 Prerequisites
 -------------
+Instructions are suitable for Ubuntu 16.04 (possibly for other Ubuntu distributions as well)

 * Protocol Buffers - This packet is needed for serialization/deserialization of data transfered from coordinators to servers and vice versa.
   Version: >= 3.0.0
   [Source](https://github.com/google/protobuf/releases)

 * Google RPC - This packet is needed for RPC from coordinators to servers.
   [Source](https://github.com/grpc/grpc/blob/master/INSTALL.md)

+* Packages `pkg-config`, `flex`, `bison` are also needed.
+Run the following command to install them:
+  `sudo apt install pkg-config flex bison`

 Installation
 ------------